The community recovery fund is made available to support community organisations in Warwick district in two ways.

 Broadly defined this scheme is to support organisations/groups who are responding to people in need within Warwick District.

 Examples of not-for-profit organisations that can apply include:

 - Voluntary and community organisations/groups (we encourage applications from smaller grass root groups)

 - Local registered charities which don’t have a national infrastructure to support them

-- Town or Parish Councils if they have set-up emergency infrastructure to respond to the crisis
+- Town or Parish Councils if they have set-up a specific infrastructure to respond to the crisis

 What can be funded

-An application must include an identified project/scheme or need with set objectives, some examples of the sort of things our fund can help with are:
+An application must include an identified project/scheme/activity or need with set objectives, for example;

 - Emergency repairs to an organisation’s infrastructure